Skip to main content

 To fully appreciate the legal and personal implications of a workplace wellness screening, it is important to understand the nature of the information being requested.
 These screenings are designed to create a snapshot of your metabolic and hormonal health.

 The data points collected, such as blood pressure, cholesterol levels, blood glucose, and body mass index (BMI), are not merely numbers on a page.
 They are intimate markers of your body’s complex internal communication system.
-Each biomarker tells a story about how is managing energy, responding to stress, and regulating countless other physiological processes that determine your overall well-being.
+Each biomarker tells a story about how your endocrine system is managing energy, responding to stress, and regulating countless other physiological processes that determine your overall well-being.

 When you undergo a biometric screening, you are providing a window into the intricate workings of your hypothalamic-pituitary-adrenal (HPA) axis, your thyroid function, and your insulin sensitivity.
 This is profoundly personal data.
 The legal framework attempts to balance an employer’s interest in promoting a healthy workforce with your fundamental right to privacy over this sensitive information.